 - An increased heart rate (tachycardia)

 - Confused mental state

-If you even suspect that yourself or someone you love is encountering withdrawal, or has DTs, seek medical help immediately.
+If you even suspect that you or someone you love is encountering withdrawal, seek medical help immediately.

-Withdrawal from alcohol can be very dangerous and life-threatening, it is something that you should never attempt on your own.
-Here at Vertava Health Mississippi, we offer expert and compassionate care that can help to ease the uncomfortable symptoms that may arise and protect you from the dangers that could occur if you were to do this unaided, or “cold turkey.”
+Withdrawal from alcohol can be very dangerous and life-threatening.
+It is something that you should never attempt on your own.
+At Vertava Health Mississippi, we offer expert and compassionate care that can help to ease the uncomfortable symptoms that may arise and protect you from the dangers that could occur if you were to do this unaided.

 Our medical staff will be there to observe and support you around the clock, to ensure that your symptoms are managed safely with the unparalleled medical care and treatment that our program offers.
 Withdrawal can be an emotionally draining process.
 Our staff is trained to help aid and comfort you in dealing with this, in addition to alleviating and treating the physical rigors of withdrawal.

 Don’t Risk Doing This Alone—Call Vertava Health Mississippi